If you're ready to slow down while doing more of what matters, kick off your shoes, get comfy, and let's get to know each other FAQ style.

 She/Her

-Our sweet spot is working with individuals and institutions committed to making academia a healthier, more equitable space.
+Maybe.
+Our sweet spot is working with individuals and institutions committed to bringing greater wellness and equity to academia (and the world).

 WITH US, YOU GET A FOCUS ON...